-The Board has separately proposed amending its rule at 12 CFR 701.6 for determining total assets used as the basis for calculating the operating fee due from any FCU.
-Under the proposed rule, total assets would be calculated as the average of total assets reported on an FCU's previous
+Separately from the July 2020 notice, the Board proposed to amend its rule at 12 CFR 701.6 for determining total assets used as the basis for calculating the operating fee due from any FCU.
+Under the proposed rule, total assets would be calculated as the average of total assets reported on an FCU's previous four Call Reports available at the time the NCUA Board approves the agency's budget for the upcoming year.
+The Board has adopted that proposed rule without change, and it will go into effect 30 days after publication in the Federal Register.

-To maintain consistency between the total assets used for billing the operating fee to an individual FCU and the asset thresholds used for determining the rate tier into which each FCU falls, the Board proposes changing its approach for adjusting the rate tier thresholds.
+In the July 2020 notice, to maintain consistency between the total assets used for billing the operating fee to an individual FCU and the asset thresholds used for determining the rate tier into which each FCU falls, the Board proposed changing its approach for adjusting the rate tier thresholds.
 Specifically, for purposes of determining the annual adjustment to the rate tier thresholds, the Board proposes comparing the average of total system assets reported in Call Reports for the four quarters available at the time it approves the budget to the average of total system assets in Call Reports for the four quarters of the respective previous years.
 In this way, the tier thresholds shown on the operating fee schedule would be increased each year based on the same reporting data that will be used for computing individual FCU invoice amounts.